Annual Conferences

 Berlin, Germany

-5th Annual Conference of Human Dignity and Humiliation Studies in Berlin in 2005, "Beyond Humiliation: Encouraging Human Dignity in the Lives and Work of All People," convened and organised by Eric van Grasdorff and Evelin Lindner.
+5th Annual Conference of Human Dignity and Humiliation Studies in Berlin in 2005, titled "Beyond Humiliation: Encouraging Human Dignity in the Lives and Work of All People," convened and organised by Eric van Grasdorff and Evelin Lindner.

 Please see: